 Each credit bureau permits consumers to request a security freeze online, by phone or by mail.
 You may also temporarily lift a freeze (aka “thaw” your credit) and permanently remove a freeze via these methods using the account and/or personal identification number (PIN) you have established with each bureau.
 To help you get started, the webpages and contact information for the three bureaus are listed below.

 Allen, TX 75013

-Visit Experian's website to obtain a list of required information that must be submitted with your written request.
+You can find a complete list of information/documentation that must be submitted with your written request at Experian.com.

 P.O.
 Box 105788

 Atlanta, GA 30348-5788

 When submitting a request by mail, you’ll need to fill out an Equifax Security Freeze Request Form and include copies of proof of identity and proof of address documentation.

 Woodlyn, PA 19094